tglucksmann/buybitcoinworldwide.github.io/_wallets/ledger-nano-s.md

 ## Privacy

-The Ledger Nano S can actually be setup without even being plugged into a computer.
+The <a rel="nofollow" target="_blank" href="http://buybitcoinww.co/Ledger_Nano_S">Ledger Nano S</a> can actually be setup without even being plugged into a computer.
 You can completely setup the device from its screen, which means no wallet will be able to see your IP address upon setup (if you setup plugged into regular wallet outlet).

 Once setup, the best wallet option for privacy to use with Ledger is Electrum on desktop, or Mycelium on Android.